isnandar1471/flow.launcher.plugin.used-by/README.md

 - `used :ri <case insensitive regex>`: Find applications using the specified regex in a case-insensitive manner
 - `used :ifr <case insensitive folder regex>`: Find applications using the specified file/folder path or regex in a case-insensitive manner

+> *Note*: This plugin was developed using **Python 3.8**.
+If you encounter any issues, try updating your Python version to that version or higher.

 ## Programming Language

 - Python